 What is cholesterol?

 The problem, however, is that having too much cholesterol is very common.
-According to the cholesterol charity Heart UK, six out of every 10 adults in England have raised (or high) cholesterol.
-In the UK during 2010, 46,000 people died prematurely from cardiovascular disease, 68 percent of whom were men.
-Indeed, cardiovascular disease accounted for 30 percent of all deaths worldwide during 2008.
+According to the cholesterol charity Heart UK, more than half of all adults in England have raised cholesterol.
+The latest statistics from the charity also show that 42,000 people in the UK die prematurely from cardiovascular disease every year, with cardiovascular disease responsible for 38 per cent of male and 37 per cent of female deaths before the age of 75.
+Indeed, cardiovascular disease accounts for 30 percent of all deaths worldwide (i).

-In terms of cholesterol levels, the ideal situation is to have low levels of LDL and higher levels of HDL.
-But when people talk about their cholesterol level, they usually mean their combined LDL/HDL, which is usually referred to as total cholesterol.
+The ideal situation is to have low levels of LDL and higher levels of HDL.
+But when people talk about their cholesterol level, they usually mean their total cholesterol.

 What causes high cholesterol?